Improving governance outcomes through AI documentation: Bridging theory and practice: Results

 Whereas multiple forms of documentation can better meet diverse stakeholder needs, single-format documentation can help reduce confusion and avoid the fragmentation that occurs when information is scattered across different formats, such as README files, wikis, and slide decks \cite{heger2022understanding}.
 Even with centralized repositories that link different versions, managing multiple formats can still lead to confusion about the existence and authority of these artifacts and make it difficult for practitioners to access the information they need and develop a cohesive understanding.

 Furthermore, single-format documentation may be easier to produce and maintain.
 If practitioners are required to create multiple forms of documentation to meet the needs of different stakeholders, organizations must ensure sufficient time is allocated for this process.
 Without adequate time, practitioners may rush, leading to low-quality documentation.
 In cases where time constraints are a concern, it may be more effective to focus on producing a single, high-quality document that is regularly updated.
-At a minimum, all documentation should clearly indicate its last update to help users gauge its relevance and accuracy.
+At a minimum, it may be beneficial if documentation artifacts clearly indicate their last update to help practitioners gauge relevance and accuracy.